nathanmentley/RemoteCongress/docs/article.md

 **By [Nathan Mentley](https://www.github.com/nathanmentley)**

 While the entire nation, or atleast those privilaged enough to be able to, are currently trying to self isolate, and stay in place to slow the spread of Covid19 our Congress is required to meet in person to keep our nation functioning.
 While the House Of Representatives recently voted on temporary rule changes to allow for "remote voting", members are still required to send a person as a proxy to vote in their place.
-The Senate has made pretty much zero progress.
-As of today, neither body can hold a vote remotely, and work with the agility we'd expect it to during a crisis like this.
+The Senate has made pretty much zero progress towards remote voting.
+As of today, neither body can hold a vote truly remotely, and as a result cannot work with the agility we'd expect them to during a crisis like this.

 Forcing this in person contact is placing our government in an unacceptable risk of becoming dysfunctional.
 If the coronavirus was able to spread to enough members of the Senate or the House Of Represenatives we will have no way to react to the rapidly changing world that the COVID-19 pandemic has caused.
 As of now, if there is any dramatic need to pass something with agility our government cannot react the way we should expect it to.
 It's critical at this time we setup a system to enable congress to work fully remotely.
 Including allowing members of congress to vote remotely.
 Not just for the Covid19 crisis, but for any future crisis as well.